-New EU regulations combatting terrorism, fraud, and money laundering
+Combating terrorism, fraud and money laundering

 Over the past decade, the European Union has been plagued by an induction of foreign money for terrorist activities and or other illegal enterprises.
 To combat these serious violations, the EU has made significant changes to regulations regarding monies being sent across its borders.
 Its Fourth Anti-Money Laundering Package (May 2015) sets higher standards of oversight and regulations, expands the powers of the EU Financial Intelligence Units, minimizes the use of anonymous payments, and expands due diligence regulations for virtual currencies.

 The MLD4 requires that businesses and individuals perform customer due diligence and carry out risk assessments for recurring transactions, transactions over 250 Euros, or transactions in which the payer is not anonymous.
 Along with the MLD4, the EU Parliament has produced new wire transfer regulations requiring that transfers contain information about the payee and the payer, including:

 However, the MLD4 has been subject to constant redrafts, so assume the rules regarding money transfers will continue to change for person-to-person and business-to-business transfers.